 Appalachian State University requires professional liability insurance coverage for all students enrolled in internship or practicum courses, including student teaching.
 When a student registers for an internship, a fee is applied to the student’s account to purchase professional liability insurance coverage.

 The Office of International Education & Development (OIED) is responsible for reviewing and certifying/not certifying all international internships.
-Students seeking internships outside the United States must submit an application to OIED no fewer than two (2) weeks prior to intended departure in order to allow time for review and processing of pre-departure paperwork.
+Students seeking internships outside the United States/United States Territories must submit an application to OIED no fewer than fifteen (15) business days prior to intended departure or fifteen (15) days prior to Add/Drop whichever dat occurs first in order to allow time for review and processing of pre-departure paperwork.

-*The ASU Internship Contract form is available within the Internship Inventory.
-Students should see the Internship Coordinator within their academic department/program to start the process of internship approval.
+The Appalachian State University Internship Contract, available within the Internship Inventory, will be signed outlining the responsibilities of the University, of the student, and of the internship host.
+Students should see their Internship Coordinator within their academic department/program to start the process of internship approval.

 Credit by Examination